-Ieoh Ming Pei, the Chinese-American architect who is arguably the greatest living member of the modernist generation of architects, turns 96 today.
-When he received his Pritzker Prize in 1983, the jury citation stated that he “has given this century some of its most beautiful interior spaces and exterior forms”.
+Chinese-American architect Ieoh Ming Pei (born April 26, 1917), is arguably the greatest living member of the modernist generation of architects.
+When he received his Pritzker Prize in 1983, the jury citation stated that he “has given this century some of its most beautiful interior spaces and exterior forms.”

 This week we will propose the first documentary of the list within our section of Films & Architecture.
 There is not much to say about the figure of Kahn, since it has been worldwide recognized.
 Nevertheless this is a film that captures in a magnificent way the greatness of Kahn’s work through his son’s journey.
 I guess everyone related somehow with architecture will feel touched by this extraordinary recording.
 Let us know in the comments what is (or was) your experience watching the film.

 Fourth Annual Leonore and Walter Annenberg Award for Diplomacy through the Arts Presented to I.M.
 Pei

 The Foundation for Art and Preservation in Embassies (FAPE) recently announced that it will honor architect I.M.
 Pei with the fourth annual Leonore and Walter Annenberg Award for Diplomacy through the Arts.
 The award will be presented at a dinner at the U.S. Department of State’s Diplomatic Reception Rooms today, May 15, 2012.
 Secretary of State Hillary Clinton will host FAPE’s members at the event, and FAPE Chairman Jo Carole Lauder, will present the award to Mr. Pei.
 The award was established to recognize American individuals who have demonstrated long-term excellence and creative innovation, and recent past honorees include: Agnes Gund, and Mayor of New York City, Michael Bloomberg.
 More information on the award after the break.